Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Questura (police headquarters)

-Certifies and stamps the Nulla Osta.
-Without the questura validation the document is not valid.
+Authenticates and stamps the Nulla Osta.
+Without the Questura’s authentication the document is invalid.

 Validity period — only 3 months

 Nulla Osta is valid only for 3 months from the date of issue.
-If the consulate schedules your application date later — it may become invalid and you’ll need to obtain it again.
-Plan deadlines carefully.
+If the consulate schedules the appointment after that — it may become invalid and must be obtained again.
+Plan timing carefully.

-There is a known practice: the questura, anticipating difficulties, delays the Nulla Osta processing and stamps it almost at the very end of the validity of the financial parameters certificate — sometimes even after it expired.
-An experienced specialist knows how to obtain both certificates with dates that start almost simultaneously (1–2 weeks apart), not sequentially.
+There is a known practice: the Questura, anticipating difficulties, delays consideration of the Nulla Osta and stamps it almost at the very end of the parameters certificate validity — sometimes even after it expires.
+An experienced practitioner knows how to obtain both certificates with dates starting practically simultaneously (1–2 weeks apart) rather than sequentially.

 Immigration expert

-"The list of documents for applying for the Nulla Osta for Italy has increased and become more complicated.
-Hotel or Airbnb reservations are no longer accepted; bank accounts in Italy are now mandatory.
-The requirement for idoneita abitativa has been added."
+"The list of documents required to apply for a Nulla Osta for Italy has increased and become more complex.
+Hotel/bookings are no longer accepted; Italian bank accounts are required.
+The idoneita abitativa requirement has been added."

 Practical nuances

-• To obtain the Nulla Osta you need a rental contract — hotel bookings are no longer acceptable
+• You need a rental contract to obtain the Nulla Osta — hotel bookings are no longer acceptable

-• You need a dichiarazione di ospitalita (invitation from someone living in Italy) or your own rental contract
+• You need a dichiarazione di ospitalità (invitation by someone residing in Italy) or your own rental contract

-• The process can be run by proxy through a representative — but getting an appointment at the questura can be difficult
+• The process can be handled by proxy through a representative — but getting an appointment at the Questura can be difficult

-• Not all cities are equally accessible — choose a city where appointments are actually possible
+• Not all cities are equally accessible — choose a city where appointments are actually available

 • Idoneita abitativa (certificate of housing suitability) — a new requirement that must be obtained in advance